Enhanced diffusivity in microscopically reversible active matter: Enhanced mobility and force-dependent diffusivity

 where $F_n(t)=\nvec(t)\cdot \bm F$ denotes the force component parallel with the particle orientation.
 Hence in the constant force field, the both rates $k_\pm$ in~\eqref{eq:detailed_balance} can be time-dependent, $k_\pm=k_\pm(t)$ as a consequence of MR.

 To identify measurable effects that MR has on the particle dynamics, let us focus on the first and the second moments of the particle position $\rvec(t) = (x(t),y(t))$.
-We derive them after solving a master equation corresponding to Eq.~\eqref{eq:Langevin_exact}.
-Details of the derivation are presented in the Supplemental Material (SM).
+We derive them after solving a master equation corresponding to \eqref{eq:Langevin_exact}.
+Details of the derivation are presented in the Electronic Supplementary Information (ESI).
 As a first and general result, we obtain $\langle \rvec(t) \rangle$ and $\langle \rvec^2(t) \rangle$ for arbitrary time-dependent rates $k_\pm(t)$.

 In particular, assuming initially the particle to reside at the origin [$x(0)=0$, $y(0)=0$], and its orientation to be random [$\phi(0) \in [0,2\pi)$], for its mean coordinates we get

 The average under the integral in~\eqref{eq:x_mean_CF} is taken with respect to the distribution of process $\phi(t)$, with $\va(t)$ being the mean active velocity conditioned on the fixed particle orientation.
 It is given by